 Data Sharing Agreement

-This Data Sharing Agreement (“Agreement”) is made as of (the “Effective Date”) by and between a public company limited by guarantee incorporated in and George Institute for Global Health (CIN - U74900TG2007NPL055085), a not-for-profit company registered under the Companies Act, 1956, having an address at 308, Third Floor, Elegance Tower, Plot No. 8, Jasola District Centre, New Delhi, India (“GI-India”).
+This Data Sharing Agreement (“Agreement”) is made as of <date> (the “Effective Date”) by and between the Karolinska Institutet (org.nr 202100-2373), a medical university having an address at 171 77 Stockholm, Sweden (“KI”) and George Institute for Global Health (CIN - U74900TG2007NPL055085), a not-for-profit company registered under the Companies Act, 1956, having an address at 308, Third Floor, Elegance Tower, Plot No. 8, Jasola District Centre, New Delhi, India (“GI-India”).

-Each of and GI-India may be referred to herein individually as a “Party” and collectively as the “Parties”.
+Each of KI and GI-India may be referred to herein individually as a “Party” and collectively as the “Parties”.

-The Parties are committed to the furtherance of science and public health and this Agreement establishes the terms and conditions under which the parties listed above can access and use data from the other parties related to the research study “Parties listed above may be providers and/or recipients of data.
+The Parties are committed to the furtherance of science and public health and this Agreement establishes the terms and conditions under which the parties listed above can access and use data from the other parties related to the research study “Effects of Advanced Trauma Life Support ® Training Compared to Standard Care on Adult Trauma Patient Outcomes: A Cluster Randomised Trial”.
+Parties listed above may be providers and/or recipients of data.

 For the purposes of this Agreement, data shall mean the de-identified/anonymized clinical and/or health information pertaining to patients or participants recruited for the Study (including the information from case report forms and operational documents), and any analyses thereof (“Data”).